skopf/minimal-gn-project/README.md

 ## Minimal GN project

-[GN](https://chromium.googlesource.com/chromium/src/tools/gn/+/HEAD/README.md) is a meta-build-system invented by the Chromium authors to build Chromium on multiple platform.
+[GN](https://chromium.googlesource.com/chromium/src/tools/gn/+/HEAD/README.md) is a meta-build-system invented by the Chromium authors to build Chromium on multiple platforms.
 It generates [NinjaBuild](https://ninja-build.org/) files which are then used to build the actual product.
+(GN == Generate Ninja)

 It is a great build system, but heavily tied to Chromium.
-Only very few projects use it outside of Chromium and there is just very little documentation how to use it.
+Only very few projects use it outside of Chromium, and there is very little documentation how to use it.

 This project is a minimalistic `Hello, World!` cross platform GN build.
 It is ment to help others to learn more about GN and serve as a boilerplate for your own projects.